alleyinteractive/create-wordpress-plugin/README.md

 well for publishing to WordPress.org or for submodule-ing.

-When you are ready to release a new version of the plugin, you can run `npm run release` (or `composer release` if the plugin does not have front-end assets) to start the process of setting up a new release.
+When you are ready to release a new version of the plugin, you can run `npm run release`/`composer release` to start the process of setting up a new release.
 If you want to do this manually you can follow these steps:

 1. Change the `Version` in the `plugin.php` file to a new higher-level version.